 Your product page lists features.
 Your sales deck leads with features.
 Your demo walks through features.
 And three out of four buyers tune out before you get to the good part.

-Why Features Work for Gold Mine
+Why Features Work for Natural Gold Mine

-Gold Mine communicators process the world through specifics.
+Natural Gold Mine communicators process the world through specifics.
 They evaluate claims by examining the evidence behind them.
 When you list features with supporting details, you're speaking their native language.

 "Our platform integrates with 47 CRM systems, processes data in under three seconds, and includes 12 pre-built reporting templates."
-A Gold Mine buyer reads that and thinks: "Now I can evaluate whether this meets our requirements."
-Features give Gold Mine buyers the structure they need to make a confident decision.
+A Natural Gold Mine buyer reads that and thinks: "Now I can evaluate whether this meets our requirements."
+Features give Natural Gold Mine buyers the structure they need to make a confident decision.

 That's roughly 40% of corporate buyers.
 The other 60% hear that same feature list and think something very different.

-Why Features Repel Blue Ocean
+Why Features Repel Natural Blue Ocean

-Blue Ocean buyers process through relationships and impact on people.
+Natural Blue Ocean buyers process through relationships and impact on people.
 When you lead with features, they hear: "This company cares about the product more than about us."

-A Blue Ocean buyer doesn't want to know about 47 integrations.
+A Natural Blue Ocean buyer doesn't want to know about 47 integrations.
 They want to know: "Will this make my team's day easier?
 Will the transition be painful?
 Will your company be there when things go wrong?"

 Selling to someone who thinks differently means starting where they start.
-For Blue Ocean, that's people and trust.
+For Natural Blue Ocean, that's people and trust.
 Features come later, framed as proof that you'll take care of their team.

 What to lead with instead: "The teams who use this tell us the biggest change is how much calmer their Monday mornings are.
 Here's what that looks like in practice."

-Why Features Repel Green Planet
+Why Features Repel Natural Green Planet

-Green Planet buyers process through ideas and possibility.
+Natural Green Planet buyers process through ideas and possibility.
 When you lead with features, they hear: "This is a box.
 A well-built box, but still a box."

-A Green Planet buyer wants to know: "How does this change the game?
+A Natural Green Planet buyer wants to know: "How does this change the game?
 What becomes possible that wasn't possible before?
 How does this fit into where we're headed in three years?"

 What to lead with instead: "Most companies use tools like this to do what they've always done, faster.
 Our clients are using it to rethink how they approach the problem entirely.
 Let me show you what I mean."

-Why Features Repel Orange Sky
+Why Features Repel Natural Orange Sky

-Orange Sky buyers process through results and action.
+Natural Orange Sky buyers process through results and action.
 When you lead with a long feature list, they hear: "This is going to take forever to evaluate."

-An Orange Sky buyer wants to know: "What changes?
+A Natural Orange Sky buyer wants to know: "What changes?
 How fast?
 What do I need to do?"
 They don't want 47 integrations.
 They want to know it works with Salesforce, it's live in two weeks, and results show up in the first quarter.

 What to lead with instead: "Three results in 90 days: your team closes faster, your pipeline is visible, and your forecast accuracy goes up.
 Here's the implementation timeline."